ScalaWilliam/git-work/README.md

 See: [Git Work on Google Slides](https://docs.google.com/presentation/d/1o5J6twJ9vyvXOYP_qyf5fXrTT5rfl9VULBgo7Pq-gz4/edit#slide=id.p).

+# User Stories

+> As a **Client** who has a project running in [Git](https://www.quora.com/How-can-I-explain-what-Git-is-does-to-someone-who-is-not-a-programmer/answer/Jake-Boxer), I want help with my project on a task, without hiring.
+I want to have a predictable project velocity.
+I only want to **pay for the good work done**, not time, nor bad work.
+I want my workers to communicate project problems to me instead of being heroes.
+I don’t want to be responsible for the personal development of my workers.
+I am willing to split work appropriately and in incremental fashion.

+> As a **Worker** who is familiar with [Git](https://www.quora.com/How-can-I-explain-what-Git-is-does-to-someone-who-is-not-a-programmer/answer/Jake-Boxer), I want to get paid for the amount of work I do and **not for the hours I work**.
+I want to have a clear specification to work against.
+I do not want to be **controlled** by an employer and go through tiring interview processes.
+I want to avoid politics, meetings and other things that distract me from my profession.
+I want to get honest and clear feedback and guide my own career.
+I am willing to communicate, not be a hero and work incrementally.

 # Explanation
 GitHub Issues are like e-mail threads, and comments are like individual e-mails.
 But they are focused around code, and live together with the code repository and version control.
 With version control changes from multiple people